USEPA/WNTR/documentation/controls.rst

 Control and rule actions tell the simulator what to do when a condition becomes "true."
 Actions are created using the :class:`~wntr.network.controls.ControlAction` class.
 An action is defined by a target link, the attribute to change, and the value to change it to.
-The following example creates an action that opens pipe 330:
+The following example creates an action that opens pipe 330, in which a status of 1 means open:

 .. doctest::
     :hide: